The Lost Heroes of the Golden Age

 Declared “the smartest boy in the world” by Mr. Terrific himself, Raghu’s intellect was unmatched by anyone, save perhaps his mentor, although he beat Mr. Terrific in chess regularly.

-Raghu has photographic memory not only for text and imagery, but also for movement, meaning he could master any fighting style simply by watching someone use it.
-This made Quiz Kid and incredibly formidable hand-to-hand combatant.
+Raghu has photographic memory not only for text and imagery, but also for movement, meaning he can master any fighting style simply by watching someone use it.
+This makes Quiz Kid and incredibly formidable hand-to-hand combatant.
 Raghu had multiple inventions, including an aircraft he dubbed the Fair Play Flier, in development when he vanished.

 NAME + ALIASES: